LHA Board Members Past and Present

 Prior to joining LHA, Marla was the Office Manager at CONTACT Helpline for 10 years.
 Before joining the non-profit world, Marla worked in full-time ministry at several churches.

 Marla earned a Bachelor of Arts in Marketing from Penn State University and a Master’s in Ministerial Education from Indiana Wesleyan University.
-This year marked 17 years serving as Co-Director of Senior High Youth Camp at Camp Yolijwa where she plans a week-long Chris-tian enrichment experience for nearly 200 students every year.
+This year marked 18 years serving as a Director of Senior High Youth Camp at Camp Yolijwa where she plans a week-long Christian enrichment experience for nearly 200 students every year.
 She is a member of the camp’s board of directors and currently serves as Treasurer of Doubling Gap Center.

 Marla is involved with various ministries at her church including media, hospitality, event planning, and decorating.
+In 2019, she assumed the duties of church treasurer.
 She loves all things history and reading historical fiction is a favorite pastime.
-Marla and her husband enjoy life in Susquehanna Township with a cat named Emmy.
+Marla and her husband enjoy life in Susquehanna Township with a cherished cat named Emmy.